session six: letter to my mother

 If there’s a single trait that binds mothers together the world over, it is the sacrifice of self.

 I think of Eve, mother of all the living, and how she models for us the quintessential role — the woman of firsts: She was first to be second.
 First to be deceived, to feel guilt, shame, and fear for her sin.
 After Satan, she was first to stand before God in judgment to receive her sentence.
 First to receive a promise, to find mercy, to submit to her husband’s authority, to suffer pain in childbirth, to bear children, to lose a son.
 What did God require of her?
 Body, soul, and spirit, the sacrifice of self.

 And what of the other mothers who beckon to us?

 Sarah was called to sacrifice many years while waiting for the fulfillment of God’s promise of a son.
 Hannah sacrificed on her knees in prayer, asking God for a son, only to give him back to the Lord.
 Rachel travailed and died in childbirth.
 Upon the angel’s announcement, Mary said, “May it be to me as you have said.”

 These mothers have not flatlined somewhere in the annals of history.
-By faith, we can receive from them still today, be fed from their spoon, receive instruction, emulate.
+By faith, we can receive from them still today, be fed from their spoon, receive instruction, emulate their character.
 Mother love is synonymous with sacrifice.

 Our spiritual DNA is secure.